xli562/gb3-2505/README.md

 ### Tips

 - There are some bugs in the repo.
 All known bugs are fixed in `perf` and `comp` to the best of my knowledge.
 Notablly, the memory is byte-addressed, so an increment of FOUR for every 32-bit word.
 - Lots of knowledge is assumed but not posessed.
-Learn the important bits (eg RISC-V instructions' meaning) first, don't waste too much time on details (eg makefile grammar).
+Learn the important bits (eg RISC-V instructions' meaning: google 'cambridge riscv reference card') first, don't waste too much time on details (eg makefile grammar).
 Use good AI tools to help you learn!
 - Find academic papers on optimised RISC-V cores.
 Some have 'wow' ideas that you can implement.
 Remember to test if their method actually speeds things up.
 - The P&H book (*Computer Organisation, the Hardware - Software Interface*), Chapter 4, is the reason for the pitiable variable naming convention.
 The chapter itself, though, is highly recommended.
 - Sunflower is only used for counting instructions.
 Don't try to use it for anything else.